Updated: Friday July 31, 2020

-Reception areas at City Hall, Building and Bylaw Services and Public Works will open to the public on Monday June 1, 2020.
-The Cranbrook Fire Hall, Western Financial Place, the aquatic centre, the Memorial and Kinsmen arenas and the Cranbrook Public Library remain closed to public access until at least July 2020.
-The Library is currently allowing curbside pickup of books and other materials.
+Reception areas at City Hall, Building and Bylaw Services, Public Works are all open to the public.
+The Cranbrook Fire Hall, Western Financial Place, the aquatic centre, the Memorial and Kinsmen arenas remain closed to public access until at least August 2020.
+The Cranbrook Public Library is open with slightly different operating hours and is allowing curbside pickup of books and other materials.

 Every effort is being undertaken to ensure the health and safety of our staff and the public.
 The City is aligning our services and how we conduct business with the requirements provided by WorkSafeBC.
 Our customers are strongly encouraged to continue to access City information and services by phone or by email wherever possible.